Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

 Indeed, by smooth descent we can assume that $S$, $T$ and $\widetilde{T'}$ are schemes so that \cite[Thm.~7.4]{MR2679038} applies.
 We conclude that $\tilde{f}$ comes from a unique morphism $h\colon T\to X$. \end{proof}

-Our last general reduction result generalizes~\cite[Lem.~5.13]{MR2239345} (which requires $X\to Z$ to be finite). \begin{proposition} Let $W\to Z$ be a proper surjective morphism over $S$.
-Assume that $Z\to S$ is flat with geometrically normal fibers.
-If $\weilr_{W/S}$ is quasi-compact, then so is $\weilr_{Z/S}$. \end{proposition} \begin{proof} We may assume that $S$ is an integral scheme.
-After replacing $S$ with an open subscheme, we may also assume that $W\to Z$ is flat over an open subset $U\subseteq Z$ that is dense in every fiber over $S$.
-Consider the sequence
+We now have our last general reduction result. \begin{proposition} Let $w\colon W\to Z$ be a proper surjective morphism over $S$.
+Assume that $Z\to S$ has geometrically normal fibers and $W \to S$ is flat.
+If $\underline{\Hom}_S(W,g)$ is quasi-compact, then so is $\underline{\Hom}_S(Z,g)$. \end{proposition} \begin{proof} We may assume that $S$ is an integral scheme.
+After replacing $S$ with an open subscheme, we may also assume that $W\to Z$ is flat over an open subset $U\subseteq Z$ that is dense in every fiber over $S$ and $W\times_Z W$ is flat over $S$.
+It remains to prove that $H_{Z/S,g}(y) \to T$ is quasi-compact, where $T$ is an integral scheme of finite type over $S$ and $y\colon Z_T \to Y$ is a morphism.
+By assumption, $H_{W/S,g}(yw) \to T$ is quasi-compact.
+Now consider the sequence: